 So I’m a women of a certain age and I had read that resistance and strength training are really important for bone health as you get to those peri-menopausal years, but I was scared to begin with.
 In the past I have back, neck and shoulder issues – what if it made them worse?

 The key for me was to start with light weights and get your technique spot on before increasing weights.
-I did this through a number of online tutorials – Bodyfit by Amy is fab.
+I did this through a one to one session at the gym and following a number of online tutorials – Bodyfit by Amy is fab.
 Soon those problem areas felt stronger, it helped with posture and basically seemed to almost iron out the kinks and niggles I had.

 Quickly the 1kg weights I had were too light so I moved up a kilo at a time and now I use 4kg hand weights and a 6kg kettlebell.
 Every time I moved up a weight I would start slowly, maybe with just a 5 minute routine to see how they felt, or I would mix and match different size weights through a longer workout, using the heavier ones on exercises where I knew my technique was the strongest.
 Soon I would be using the heavier weights for the whole workout.